roobert/roobert.github.io/_posts/2017-08-10-Kubernetes-Manifest-Templating-with-ERB-and-Hiera.md

     output: /output/bw-prod-teamB0/cluster0/monitoring/
 ```

-_note that instead of having a complex and difficult to manage directory structure of symlinks the input directory is defined in each block - in this example the input directories are a versioned deployments, as discussed in the Versioning section_
+_Note that instead of having a complex and difficult to manage directory structure of symlinks the input directory is defined in each block - in this example the input directories are a versioned deployments, as discussed in the Versioning section_

 Example hiera config:
 ```